 So good to see you again.
 It looks like you have a list of places or activities you were interested in checking out.
 Want to have a look?View temporary itinerary

-For year-round outdoor adventure, the Lake Mead National Recreation Area in southern Nevada can’t be beat.
+For year-round, outdoor adventure, the Lake Mead National Recreation Area in southern Nevada cant be beat.
 Both water and land lovers will find things to do and places to visit in the 1.5 million acre recreation area, which is the first of its kind to be established by a congressional act.
-Both Lake Mead, which is formed by Hoover Dam, and Lake Mohave, formed by Davis Dam, can be found at Lake Mead National Recreation Area.
-The vast lakes are ideal for boating and water sports, kayaking, canoeing, swimming, sunbathing and some of the nation’s best sports fishing, while the nine developed areas on the lakes offer visitors a range of accommodations and services.
-With 163,000 surface acres and more than 700 miles of fishable shore, anglers can cast their hooks in search of several species of fish, including striped bass, largemouth and smallmouth bass, channel catfish, bluegill, crappie, green sunfish and rainbow trout.
-In most cases, all you need is a license and/or a trout stamp.
+Information about Lake Mead, which is formed by the Hoover Dam, Lake Mohave and Denis Dam, can be can be enjoyed at the Lake Mead National Recreation Area.

 Interestingly, Lake Mead is the largest reservoir in the United States, spanning over 110 miles long in Nevada and Arizona.
 Impressively, when the full, the lake has 759 miles of shoreline, is 532 feet deep, has 247 square miles of surface and an astounding 28 million acre feet of water.
 With such a tremendous amount of water to create hydroelectricity, it’s no surprise why this location was selected for the Hoover Dam.